NorthernWidget/Project-Margay/README.md

 	- Verify the quality of all screw terminal connections by gently tugging on the wires and making sure they stay in place, if not, remove and re-tighten the connection
 	- Ensure sensors and/or cables are not damaged, this can result in shorts or other problems
 	- Make sure batteries have sufficient voltage to run the logger, when the battery voltage drops below *3.3v*, malfunctions can occur

-- **Orange**
+#### Status Codes

+The second LED (STAT) will have one of the colors below.

+**Green:**: All systems check out OK, logging will proceed

+**Orange**: A sensor system is not registering properly, some sensor data may be missing or incorrect
-	- Verify correct polarity of sensor connection
+* Verify correct polarity of sensor connection
-	- Ensure the right sensor is connected
+* Ensure the right sensor is connected
-	- Verify the screw terminals are well connected to the wires (a loose connection can cause a failure)
+* Verify the screw terminals are well connected to the wires (a loose connection can cause a failure)
-	- Make sure battery power is applied, some sensors can fail otherwise
+* Make sure battery power is applied, some sensors can fail otherwise

-- **Cyan**
+**Cyan**: Clock time is incorrect, but logger is otherwise working correctly
-	- Connect the logger to a computer and reset the clock using the [Northern Widget Time Set GUI](https://github.com/NorthernWidget/SetTime_GUI)
+* Connect the logger to a computer and reset the clock using the [Northern Widget Time Set GUI](https://github.com/NorthernWidget/SetTime_GUI)
-- **Pink**
+* Note and record the wrong time if the logger has been out in the field, alongside the current (correct) time, to correct the prior measurements

+**Pink**: (looks like purple to some people): SD card is not inserted
-	- Insert the SD card, or make sure card is fully seated
+* Insert the SD card, or make sure card is fully seated

-- **Red**
+**Red**: Critical on-board component is not functioning correctly, such as SD card or clock; Logging will likely not be able to proceed
-	- Attempt power cycle
+* Attempt power cycle
-	- Try different SD card
+* Try different SD card
-	- Disconnect all sensors
+* Disconnect all sensors
-	- If none of the previous steps remove the red light, contact [Northern Widget](http://www.northernwidget.com/contact/) for further support
+* If none of the previous steps remove the red light, contact [Northern Widget](http://www.northernwidget.com/contact/) for further support

-- **Yellow, Fast Blinking**
+**Yellow, Fast Blinking**: <50% battery capacity
-	- Replace batteries
+* Replace batteries

-- **Red, Fast Blinking**
+**Red, Fast Blinking**: Batteries <3.3V, voltage too low to properly function
-	- *If* this error occurs while also connected over USB, check proper connection of batteries
+* *If* this error occurs while also connected over USB, check proper connection of batteries
-	- Replace batteries
+* Replace batteries

 >> I copied this over from the Margay_Library as it seemed relevant, I may modify it to better match the Resnik document.